-This is the last stop.
-The last thing preventing you from playing a complete game of Go.
+This is the last stop, the last thing preventing you from playing a complete game of Go.
 I am proud of you.
 It may seem insignificant but you are THIS close to learning possibly the most complex game the human race knows.
-You are not too good at playing it just yet, but at least you almost know the rules…
+You are not too good at playing it just yet, but at least you almost know the rules.

-The end to the game of Go is not as straightforward as say, Chequers or Chess.
+Ending a game of Go is not as straightforward as say, Chequers or Chess.
 The game ends when both players feel there is nothing more to gain.
 Then the player with more points (captures + surrounded territory + possibly komi) wins.